 (B) Eight Biblical Patterns

-Extensive detailed information is found in the separate file: "Elohim" in Context: Part 2 (Details).
+[More extensive detailed information is found in the separate file: "Elohim" in Context: Part 2 (Details).
 Word surveys are based on: Avraham Even Shoshan, Qonqorkantzyah Hadashah (Jerusalem, 1981) and J.R.
 Kohlenberger and J.A.
-Swanson, Hebrew English Concordance to the Old Testament (Grand Rapids: 1998).
+Swanson, Hebrew English Concordance to the Old Testament (Grand Rapids: 1998).]

 Section A — Summary of Biblical Usage